Pertti Jarla

-Pertti Jarla (born 25 August 1971 in Nastola, Finland) is a Finnish comics artist most famous for his humorous Fingerpori comic strip.
+Pertti Olavi Jarla (born 25 October 1971 in Nastola, Finland) is a Finnish comics artist most famous for his humorous Fingerpori comic strip.
 Jarla's humor is strongly based on wordplay and he also deals with subjects which are testing the boundaries of political correctness.
 Jarla is a relatively famous person in Finland and is often interviewed by the Finnish media.